-We are celebrating Ada Lovelace Day with some of AND’s women in tech
+Celebrating Ada Lovelace Day with Some of AND’s Women in Tech

 Today we are marking the 10th anniversary of Ada Lovelace Day by showcasing some of the wonderful female engineers who work here at AND.

 Making up more than half of the AND team, the ladies here are responsible for a number of activities that include: running the company, software development, data analytics, and third-party testing.

 - Started her career as a programmer analyst for British Telecom.

 - 30 years’ experience in software and system development.

 - Expert in system architecting, data handling, and security.

 - Became a Chartered Director in 2012.

 - Awarded a PhD for her work investigating the value of embedded software.